stormpath/stormpath-sdk-node/one-dot-o.md

 ## Account Store Mappings

-* Need to remove "getApplication" and "setApplication" from the base AccountStoreMapping, it now exists on ApplicationAccountStoreMapping
+* Need to remove "getApplication" from the base AccountStoreMapping, it now exists on ApplicationAccountStoreMapping

+* Remove "setApplication" as that's not necessary

 * setDefaultAccountStore should only accept an object with an href property.